pbedrosian/ez-release-backend/README.md

-# README
+# EZ-Releasr

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+### Simple Photo Relase Solution

+This project was created using Ruby on Rails in connection to the [EZ-Release Frontend](https://github.com/pbedrosian/ez-release-frontend), users are able to crate, store, and share photo release PDF's to new clients.

+## Getting Started
+To get started, you will need to clone this repo as well as the [EZ-Release Frontend](https://github.com/pbedrosian/ez-release-frontend).
+Once you have done this, run:

+'rake db:migrate'
+'rake db:seed'
+'bunlde'
+'rails s'

 * Ruby version